linode/docs/docs/guides/development/version-control/resolving-git-merge-conflicts/index.md

 published: 2021-10-22
 modified_by:
   name: Linode
-title: "How to Resolve Merge Conflicts in Git"
+title: "Resolve Merge Conflicts in Git"
-title_meta: "Resolving Merge Conflicts in Git"
+title_meta: "How to Resolve Merge Conflicts in Git"
 contributor:
   name: Stephen Savitzky
 ---